Published by Afterschool.my on May 09, 2017, 02:51 pm

-While every single student wants a scholarship, in any shape or form, the fact of the matter is, not everyone will receive one.
-The reality is, that while you can try to apply to as many as you want (and you should, if you meet the requirements), sometimes, it may just, not work out.
+While every student wants a scholarship, in any shape or form, not everyone will receive one.
+The reality is, that while you can try to apply as many as you want (and you should, if you meet the requirements), sometimes, it may not work out.
 However, don’t be discouraged.
 While it is indeed demotivating, there is another option of course, and that would be an educational loan.
-In Malaysia, the two most notable ones have to be Perbadanan Tabung Pendidikan Tinggi Nasional (PTPTN) and Yayasan Bank Rakyat’s Pembiayaan Pendidiakn Boleh Ubah (PPBU).
-Here, we will dissect and compare to two, and give you detailed breakdown as to which will be best suited to you and your needs.
+In Malaysia, the two famous ones are PerbadananTabung Pendidikan Tinggi Nasional (PTPTN) and YayasanBank Rakyat’s Pembiayaan Pendidiakn Boleh Ubah (PPBU).
+Here, we will dissect and compare to two, and give you detailed breakdown as to which will be best suited for you and your needs.

 The PTPTN Education Loan Scheme was established with the purpose of providing educational loans to students studying in Higher Education Institutions locally.
 These loans will enable students to finance a full or partial tuition fees and living costs during the study period, thus, opening up more opportunities for all students to pursue higher education.

 PPBU on the other hand, is offered to tertiary level education from Skills Certificate, Diploma, Bachelor’s Degree, Professional, Master’s Degree, and Doctorate (PH.D) to deserving Malaysian.
 Its aim is to aid the social and economic development of Malaysians by enabling bright but needy students to receive undergraduate education at local Public OR Private Higher Learning Institutions and Training Institutes in the country on a full-time basis.

 The fundamental requirements for PTPTN and PPBU loan applications is that students must be a Malaysian citizen - Image via SELECCIÓN DE LA HUERTA DIGITAL on Flipboard.com